-C.1.20 Are qualified majorities other than n those established by law required for any
+C.1.20 Are qualified majorities other tha n those established by law required for any

 specific decision?

-• Yes □ N No X
+• Yes □ No X

 If any, If any, please describe the differences.

 Description of differences

 C.1.21 Explain whether there are any specific requirer to directors, to be appointed as chairman of the

 Yes X No □

-Description of requirement 5
+Description of requirement S

-15.5 of the Regulations on the Board of Directors est f Directors shall be in any event the chief executive. ablishes that the Chairman of the
+15.5 of the Regulations on the Board of Directors est of Directors shall be in any event the chief executive. ablishes that the Chairman of the

 position tion, article 15.2 of the Board Regulations sets forth of Chief Executive Officer of the Company, whose are of two thirds of the members of the Board of Director appointment will require the vote

-C.1.22 C.1.22 State whether the company bylaws or the board regulations establish any limit as to the age of directors: Yes No X
+C.1.22 State whether the company bylaws or the board as to the age of directors: $\mathbf{Yes} \ \Box \qquad \mathbf{No} \ X$ regulations establish any limit

 Age limit

-Age iimit

 Chairman

 Chief Executive Officer

 Director

 Remarks

-C.1.23 limits or or other more stringent requirements is law for independent directors other than those re n addition to those provided by
+C.1.23 State whether the company bylaws or the board limits or or other more stringent requirements it law for independent directors other than those re- n addition to those provided by

-Yes □ No X
+Yes \square No X

 Additional requirements and/or maximum number of term limits